 Total Clicks / Total Impressions x 100 = CTR %

-Don’t forget to monitor other stats like your bounce rate!
-This KPI shows the percentage of visitors that click on a link in any of your posts and quickly leave the page without interacting with it.
+Don’t forget to monitor other stats such as your bounce rate.
+This KPI shows the percentage of visitors that click on a link in any of your posts but quickly leave the page without interacting with it.

-This situation can happen when you have poor landing pages or when your audience is not interested in your content so, if your bounce rate is high, make sure to double check those two aspects.
-In order to know about your bounce rate, you need to use Google Analytics.
+This kind of situation may happen when you have poorly optimized landing pages or when your audience is not interested in your content.
+If your bounce rate is high, be sure to double check those two aspects.
+Google Analytics can tell you more about your bounce rate.

 These are just some of the main KPIs you can use to measure your social media results.
-Remember that choosing the most relevant KPIs for your goals is, maybe, the most important aspect to measure your results properly.
-But we hope that this little guide can help you in this process!
+Remember that choosing the most relevant KPIs for your goals is the most important aspect in order to accurately measure and understand results.

 What are the most important KPIs for social media?

-It depends on your marketing goals and if you’re focusing on increasing your reach, conversions or the engagement of your audience.
+It depends on your marketing goals and if you’re focusing on increasing your reach, on conversions or the on engagement of your audience.

 How do you know if your social media strategy is working?

-To know if your social marketing strategy is successful or it needs improvement, you need to check if you are reaching the social media KPIs you’ve previously established.
+To know if your social marketing strategy is successful or if it needs improvement, you need to check if you are meeting the social media KPIs you previously established.

 What KPIs should marketers use to improve their reach?